Nucleon2/Nucleon2/README.md

-# Hi there, I'm Nucleon2 👋
+# Hi there, I'm Ahmad 👋

 I'm a high school student (Grade 12) passionate about web development.
 I love building cool websites and experimenting with the latest in frontend and backend technologies.